Home/College Football

 ADVERTISEMENT

 LSU’s breakup with Kelly comes with a hefty bill: $54,048,334 in total, including a prorated $167,667 retention bonus and $91,667 from his $275,000 travel fund.
-His deal sweetened the pot with $500,000 every July he was still running the show, a clause that’s now expired.
+His deal sweetened the pot with him receiving $500,000 every July he was running the show.
+That clause’s now expired.
 Even though Kelly tries to be the bigger person, he is not going to get the return ticket to Baton Rouge anytime soon.
-After all, the Tigers are in no hurry to find his predecessor, as came in AD Verge Ausberry’s latest update.
+After all, the Tigers are in no hurry to find his predecessor, as per AD Verge Ausberry’s latest update.

 Read Top Stories First From EssentiallySports